houzhenggang/SmartHome-1/README_ENG.md

     1off -> command OFF 1
     2on -> ON 2 command
     2off -> OFF 2 command
-    stato -> returns the ACK topic relay status and how long the shutter can remain in action (in sec.)
+    stato -> returns the ACK topic relay status and thermostat
     read -> reads temperature
     reset -> cleans the EEPROM memory and resets the ESP